danieldekay/wordpress-event-bridge-for-activitypub/README.md

 With the Event Federation Plugin for WordPress, sharing your events is effortless and automatic!
 Once you create an event on your WordPress site, it is seamlessly shared across the decentralized web using the ActivityPub protocol.

-When your events are delivered to platforms that fully support events, such as [Mobilizon](https://joinmobilizon.org/), [Gancio](https://gancio.org), [Friendica](https://friendi.ca), [Hubzilla](https://hubzilla.org), and [Pleroma](https://pleroma.social/), these platforms can then build public event calendars from your site, updating whenever you make changes — no extra work for you!
+Your events can be automatically delivered to platforms that fully support events, such as [Mobilizon](https://joinmobilizon.org/), [Gancio](https://gancio.org), [Friendica](https://friendi.ca), [Hubzilla](https://hubzilla.org), and [Pleroma](https://pleroma.social/).
+These platforms build public event calendars utilizing multiple event sources, including your site.
+Updates are also handled automatically whenever you make changes — no extra work for you than managing the event on your own website.

 ![](./.wordpress-org/decentralized-event-calenders.gif)